Sejong Insider

 1. Estimating Outcome Probability

-Before odds exist, systems estimate probabilities using historical performance data, team or player strength metrics, home and away effects, and tactical matchups.
+Before odds exist, systems estimate probabilities using historical data, team or player strength metrics, home/away effects, and tactical matchups.
 Each possible outcome is assigned a probability range rather than a fixed expectation.

 2. Converting Probability Into Odds

-Once probabilities are estimated, they are converted into odds through probability normalization and margin (overround) application.
-Because margins are included, the total implied probability typically exceeds 100%.
-As highlighted in the Royal Statistical Society’s guide to applied probability, these quantitative models are used to develop results that help us understand the world around us.
+Probabilities are then converted into odds through normalization and margin (overround) application.
+Because margins are included, the total implied probability usually exceeds 100%.
+As noted by the Royal Statistical Society’s guide to applied probability, these models help quantify uncertainty in a way that can be priced and managed.

 Odds do not identify a single expected result.
-Instead, they describe which outcomes are more likely relative to others and how uncertainty is distributed across result states.
-Lower odds indicate higher relative likelihood, not lower risk or guaranteed outcomes.
-This becomes especially clear in 1X2 betting structures, where probability must be distributed across three independent result states rather than two.
+Instead, they describe which outcomes are more likely relative to others and how uncertainty is distributed.
+Lower odds indicate higher relative likelihood, not lower risk or guaranteed success.
+This is especially clear in 1X2 betting structures, where probability must be distributed across three independent result states.

 Why Multiple Outcomes Can Share Similar Odds